Mohanned29/TimeTableGenerator/README.md

 2. **ScheduleManager Class:** Acts as the central control unit that manages the scheduling for all sections using the ScheduleGenerator instances.
 It accesses global resources like room and teacher availability and coordinates the scheduling activities across different sections to avoid conflicts.
 3. **ScheduleGenerator Class:** Responsible for generating the schedule for a specific section.
 It interacts with the data layers to fetch teacher availability and room schedules.
 This class contains multiple methods to handle different scheduling tasks.
 4. **Data Layer Interaction:** Both ScheduleManager and ScheduleGenerator interact heavily with the JSON-configured data to retrieve and update scheduling information.
 This includes checking the availability of rooms and teachers and updating schedules as sessions are assigned.
-5. **Utility Methods:** Methods like teacher_is_available and is_time_slot_used_by_another_section provide utility support by checking specific conditions that affect the scheduling decisions, ensuring that no overlaps or conflicts occur in the schedules.
+5. **Utility Methods:** Methods like find_suitable_teacher and find_available_room provide utility support by checking specific conditions that affect the scheduling decisions, ensuring that no overlaps or conflicts occur in the schedules.
 6. **Execution Flow:** The system initiates by creating an instance of ScheduleManager.
 ScheduleManager then iterates through each section and creates an instance of ScheduleGenerator for each.
 ScheduleGenerator uses its methods to generate a complete schedule for its section based on the available data and constraints.
 Results are compiled into the final schedule for all sections and can be further processed or displayed.

 ## Flask Application Integration